ForNeVeR/intellij-updater/README.md

 This will perform the following operation every day:
 1. Check the latest versions of Rider available in the JetBrains Maven repository.
 2. Update the `riderSdk` to the latest stable Rider version and `riderSdkPreview` to the latest EAP Rider version in the `config.toml` file.
-3. Update the `untilBuildVersion` to the _next major Rider wave_ in the `config.properties` file (e.g. if the current in 2024.1 aka 241, then it will be updated to `242.*`, for your plugin to be auto-compatible with the next version).
+3. Update the `untilBuildVersion` to the _next major Rider wave_ in the `gradle.properties` file (e.g. if the current in 2024.1 aka 241, then it will be updated to `242.*`, for your plugin to be auto-compatible with the next version).
 4. Create a PR with the changes (if started manually or by schedule; otherwise, a "dry run" is performed, where the action checks the validity of the current configuration).

 > [!NOTE]